munificent/craftinginterpreters/book/introduction.md

 about languages.
 When I first tapped out BASIC programs one key at a time I couldn't conceive how BASIC *itself* was made.

-Later, the mixture of awe and terror my college friends used to refer to their compilers class was enough to convince me language hackers were a different breed of human.
-Some sort of wizards granted privileged access to arcane arts.
+Later, the mixture of awe and terror on my college friends' faces when talking about their compilers class was enough to convince me language hackers were a different breed of human -- some sort of wizards granted privileged access to arcane arts.

 It's a charming <span name="image">image</span>, but it has a darker side. *I* didn't feel like a wizard, so I was left thinking I lacked some in-born quality